nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 2. Press any *Spray* to open (and close) the menu.
 3. Click *Synchronize* to install; this will initialize the marking arrays.
 You can click this button at any time to ensure data is synced!
-	- **ATTENTION:** If you have previously installed this mod and recently deleted a level, you will recieve a message saying data is corrupt, read the [Troubleshooting](#troubleshooting) section.
+  If you have previously installed this mod and recently deleted a level, you will recieve a message saying data is corrupt, read the [Troubleshooting](#troubleshooting) section.{: .notice--warning}
 4. Navigate to the checkpoints that require this mod, open the menu, and click the corresponding button to mark the checkpoint as *Hint*, *2 Orb*, or *3 Orb*.
 A small message will appear on screen showing that the checkpoint has been set to *True*.
 You are unable to set a single checkpoint to both 3 Orb and 2 Orb.
 It will default to the last selection.